aetperf/aetperf.github.io/_posts/2024-08-05-Finding-the-Most-Concentrated-Area-of-bakeries.md

 We successfully retrieved 394 rows.
 Each entry includes 123 data columns containing information from OpenStreetMap.

-To ensure accurate spatial calculations and analysis, we reprojected the bakeries GeoDataFrame from the original geographic coordinate system to the projected coordinate system: *EPSG:2154*.
+To ensure accurate spatial calculations and analysis, we reproject the bakeries GeoDataFrame from the original geographic coordinate system to the projected coordinate system: *EPSG:2154*.

 ```python
 bakeries_gdf = bakeries_gdf.to_crs("EPSG:2154")